Titouan-B/Daily-niche-model/README.md

 If you wish to run it using the multiprocessing feature, a linux build is recommanded, or a cluster as it is ressource intensive.

-To test the effet of one parameter, you must comment it at the start of the script, and modifiy the parameter at lines 371 and 378 (parameter_to_change = start_step + n*step), and line 451 in the Output element.
+To test the effet of one parameter, you must comment it at the start of the script, and modifiy the parameter later as explained at the start of the script.

-This code will output text based results, made to be outputed by a cluster.
+This code will return text based results, made to be outputed by a cluster.
 The results will only be displayed on the console if run localy !

 #Data